25+ Unmissable Things to Do in West Cork (that tourists ALWAYS miss)

 Parking at the start of the Beacon Walk can be tricky to find, however, it is possible to walk from the town which should take you no longer than 20 minutes.

-It only takes about 10 minutes to reach the Beacon from the start of the trail.
-You are then presented with insanely beautiful views of the coast and Skerkin Island.
+It only takes about 15 minutes to reach the Beacon from the start of the trail.
+And the views from it are incredible!
+Especially if you decide to visit at sunset.

 Cape Clear